Scattering amplitudes in Quadratic Graivty in a general formalism

 Before deducing the LSZ formula, it is mandatory to deduce some classical relations for the fields in the model.
-The first is related to the equations of motion of $\phi(x)$ is given by
+In fact, these considerations are usual in all the standard textbook of QFT.
+The technical point is that they have to be generalized to a context with equations of motion of fourth order.
+The equations of motion of the Pauli-Uhlenbeck field $\phi(x)$ can be found from the lagrangian \eqref{federica} and is given by

 where $L_{int}$ contains the infinite vertices involving the interaction of $\phi_1$ with the rest of the fields.
-The operator $\hat{O}$, corresponding to the equations of motion of the scalar field of the previous section, is a quartic operator
+The operator $\hat{O}$ is the quartic operator

 up to a constant.
-That is the reason for adding a constant $c$ in the interaction term.
-The following discussion follows closely the methods of \cite{ryder}.
-The kernel of the last operator, that is, a Green function for $\hat{O}$ is given by
+That is the reason for adding a constant $c$ in the interaction term, these constants are not too relevant in the following discussion, which follows closely the methods of \cite{ryder}.
+The kernel of the last operator, that is, a Green function for $\hat{O}$, is given by

 It is clear that